All Episodes

 Why would Obama want his name on the spending cuts in the sequester?

-The party that doesn't have any power at all, a party that even if they had power doesn't have to know how to use it.
+A party that doesn't have any power at all, a party that even if they had power doesn't even know how to use it.

 Look at all of the pain they're causing.